Strasse Lotte van den Berg THE END – un altro modo per dire la fine

 Strasse is the associate artist of Triennale Teatro dell’Arte for the period 2017-2019.

-Project: Strasse and Lotte van den Berg concept and creation: Francesca De Isabella e Sara Leghissa in collaboration with: Lotte van den Berg with: Sara Leghissa drama consultation: Valentina Cicogna costume design: Lucia Gallone postcard: Maddalena Fragnito organization: Giulia Messia production: Triennale Teatro dell’Arte, Strasse in collaboration with: Third Space (Amsterdam) photo: Strasse
+project: Strasse and Lotte van den Berg concept and creation: Francesca De Isabella e Sara Leghissa in collaboration with: Lotte van den Berg with: Benno Seinegger drama consultation: Valentina Cicogna, Marco D'Agostin costume design: Lucia Gallone organization and promotion: Giulia Messia production: FOG Triennale Milano Performing Arts and Strasse with the support of: Next - Laboratorio di idee per la produzione e distribuzione dello spettacolo dal vivo lombardo di Regione Lombardia in collaboration with: Third Space photo: © Strasse